bodagovsky/budget_notificator/readme.md

 ## Assumptions
 In my decision I have assumed that shops offline never got their notifications about being setting offline Also, I assumed that shop can only go offline when its budget is over, so my app only notifies about 50% threshold those shops which are currently online
+The last, but not least: I intentionally did not take the current timestamp to filter budgets, but took the last possible date, because I assumed that every month we have some record in db
+Taking the timestamp would result in ignoring the fixtures we already have, so I wanted you to see app working with data presented in migrations

 ## Does your solution avoid sending duplicate notifications?
 Yes, because it checks, whether the shop has already been notified, or it is online at the moment when 100% budget threshold is reached